studiosnabeel/React-Booklist-App/README.md

 # 📖 Book Store with React<a name="about-project"></a>

-> The Book Store App is designed to help users manage books.
-The app is designed primarily using React.The application is carried out as part of a test to see how well the React tutorial has been understood.
+> Book Store - It is a Store App where you can add, remove, edit your books or read them.
+The app is designed primarily using React and Redux.

 ## 🛠 Built With <a name="built-with"></a>

 - React
+- Redux
 - JSX
 - ES6
 - Webpack